There are 1.4 million people in Manitoba. There are 3,100 physicians.

 Rural & Northern Health Care

-This summer, more ERs were closed in rural and Northern Manitoba than ever before.
+Last year, more ERs were closed in rural and Northern Manitoba than ever before.
 This has created confusion and concern among Manitobans about how and where to access care in a medical emergency.
 In many cases, the closures have been caused by a shortage of physicians.

 We’ve created a public resource with tips on how to plan ahead given the unpredictable emergency care available as well as links to ER schedules for all regions in Manitoba.
-We’ve also teamed up with a number of partners to hold a Rural Health Summit, focused on developing solutions to the chronic physician shortages in rural and Northern communities.
+We also teamed up with a number of partners to hold a Rural Health Summit, focused on developing solutions to the chronic physician shortages in rural and Northern communities.

 → Visit RuralCare.ca for tips on accessing emergency medical care in rural Manitoba, including ER schedules.